yasming/Laravel_Bank_Transfer_Api/README.md

 # Bank_Transfer_Api

-This project is an api to effectivate a bank transfer between two users.
+This project is an api to effectivate a bank transfer between two users, using queue to make the process more consistent and safe.

 ## Prerequisites